melance/Randomizer.Generator/README.md

 **Everyone**
 I love seeing custom definitions written by users to add to the growing list.
 If you develop a new definition that you think anyone else might like, please submit it to the [Customizations Repository](https://github.com/melance/TheRandomizerCustomizations) or send it to me a message here via my [GitHub profile](https://github.com/melance).

+For more information on how to create definitions and help in general, see the help section of the website: https://randomizergeneratoruimvc.azurewebsites.net/Help

 **Translators**
 Planned for the future.